Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/iceberg.md

 ### Output schema

-The incoming Hero Pixel data is structured in keyspaces and tables and is partitioned and replicated across different nodes in the cluster.
+The incoming HeroPixeldata is structured in keyspaces and tables and is partitioned and replicated across different nodes in the cluster.
 This connector maps an incoming `stream` to an Iceberg `table` and a `namespace` to an Iceberg `database`.
-Fields in the Hero Pixel message become different columns in the Iceberg tables.
+Fields in the HeroPixelmessage become different columns in the Iceberg tables.
 Each table will contain the following columns.

 - `_airbyte_ab_id`: A random generated uuid.